dojo/docs/dijit/layout.rst

 ================

 Before we dive into the depths of making layouts with the Dojo Toolkit lets look at an example.
-Once you have read through this page you should be able to create such an layout yourself and even start experimenting with the Dijit layout components
+Once you have read through this page you should be able to create such a layout yourself and even start experimenting with the Dijit layout components

 .. code-example::
   :djConfig: parseOnLoad: true